brendanlong/dash-http-timeout/README.md

-# HTTP Timeout DASH Example
+# HTTP "Wait-Until" Header DASH Example

 This example demonstrates a way to stream DASH segments with no HTTP-round-trip latency, using standard HTTP GET requests and HTTP/1.1.